Mary Missed the Competition. Croquet Brought It Back.

 "I'm Mary McMahon, and I've had the opportunity to play croquet all around Australia.
 I have played at state level, I've played at national level, and I also had the privilege of representing Australia at the over 50s Worlds."

 "You might see some of the good players out there playing and think that it all just comes naturally.
-It doesn't," Mary admits.
+It doesn't," she says.
 "I put in a lot of time.
 I practice shots.
 I need to know when I'm in a competition, I've practiced that.
 I can do that and I will do that."

-If you understand what it means to train, to focus, and to compete, croquet can give you that again.
+If you know what it means to train and compete, croquet can give you that again.